Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Dr Mark Harvey.
 Artist, University of Auckland. https://profiles.auckland.ac.nz/m-harvey

-The goal of the Living Lab is to learn from each other’s methodologies and generate something that would last beyond the timeframe of the conference, engage audiences with unconventional creative outputs from the conference, and make international connections with other academics who – like us – have both a writing or making practice and a focus on environmental issues.
+The goal of the Living Lab was to learn from each other’s methodologies and generate something that would last beyond the timeframe of the conference, engage audiences with unconventional creative outputs from the conference, and make international connections with other academics who – like us – have both a writing or making practice and a focus on environmental issues.

 References: